 - Ignition system

 - Emission Controls

-So, Each has a characteristic effect on vacuum; and you judge their performance by watching variations from normal.
-Also, It is important to judge engine performance; by the general location and action of the needle on a vacuum gauge.
-Rather, Not by just a vacuum reading.
+So, each has a characteristic effect on vacuum and you; judge their performance by watching variations from normal.
+Furthermore, it is important to judge engine performance by the; general location and action of the needle, on a vacuum gauge.
+Rather, not by just a vacuum reading.

 Use the information in this article to determine the engine problem.
-So, You may want to read it over first as it is self explanatory.
+Also, you may want to read it over first, but it is self explanatory.

 Indication of Engine Condition

 |Between 17 to 21 inches||Engine is in Good Condition, but perform next test to be sure.|